PierreLampre/Giphy-API/README.md

 Disco: Just what it sounds like, flashing colors and 70's font.

-Shoebelt: My take on Bootstrap styling, bult from scratch without using Bootstrap.
+Shoebelt: My take on Bootstrap styling, built from scratch without using Bootstrap.

 Hot Bath: An homage to my favorite place to rejuvenate, now with gif getting buttons!